-The village of Zastražišće spreads out over an elongated area, and is an agglomeration of six little settlements.
-Its strategic position gave it its name, which means ‘guarding post’.
+The village of Zastražišće spreads out over an elongated area, and is an agglomeration of several little settlements: .Mola Bonda, Podtsrana, Donje Polje and Grudac, Its strategic position gave it its name, which means ‘guarding post’ or ‘watchtower’.
 At the time the village was founded, guards were stationed on the Vela Glava hill (305m above sea level) to keep watch over towards Brač and the coastline below the Biokovo mountain range.
 Nowadays it is a lookout post in case of fire.
 The Vela Glava hill offers an exquisite view over the Makarska Riviera to the north, and the Pelješac peninsula and Korčula Island to the south.
 For those interested in history, there are also numerous Bronze Age grave-mounds (tumuli) around.

 Points of interest